AMO-05/Palmoria-HR-Capstone-Project/README.md

 ## 🧠 Business Insights
 - Gender Count gap of 18 (1.90%)
    - Kaduna shows the highest gender gap of 17 amongst the regions
+   - Legal has the highest gender gap of 18 amongst the departments
+- Gender Rating shows that Female were better rated compared to Male
 - Gender pay gap of $2.2K (2.94%)
+  - Kaduna has the highest pay gap of $1.6M amongst the regions
 - 654 employees below salary regulation ($90K) - (0.31%)
   - Male - 326
   - Female - 328